How to Reduce Time to First Byte (TTFB)?

 Once you decide to buy a decent web hosting server, make sure you use it with all the latest apps.
 If you can manage your server yourself, better avoid the installation of cPanel or similar dashboard based software.

 You can take advantage of the Nginx server with FastCGI cache to eliminate any concurrent load on the server.
 Nginx can handle static content very well.

 Similarly, you can make use of the latest PHP 7.4 version.

 PHP 7 came with many noticeable improvements and now it has been upgraded to 7.4 which took everything to the fastest performance we can achieve in the same hardware resources.
 Look at the image to understand the difference.

-But before you install the latest PHP version make sure your site is fully compatible with it.
-WordPress in its official documentation said that they are supporting the latest version of PHP and in the coming days they will drop the support for older versions.
+WordPress in its official documentation said that they are supporting the latest version of PHP and in the coming days they will drop the support for outdated versions.
 So just make sure the theme and plugins are upgraded recently.

 4. Make use of caching wherever needed.

-WordPress is a dynamic CMS we all know that, if you are using it as a blog or website then caching will eliminate the need of generating the same page again and again.
-Cached contents can be served faster because it is already available to download.
+WordPress is a dynamic CMS we all know that, if you are using it as a blog or website then caching will eliminate the need of generating static versions of the same web page again and again.
+Cached contents can be served faster because it is already available in memory or cache to download.